datmt/spring-boot-demo-english/demo-async/README.md

 # spring-boot-demo-async

-> 此 demo 主要演示了 Spring Boot 如何使用原生提供的异步任务支持，实现异步执行任务。
+> This demo primarily demonstrates how Spring Boott can use natively provided support for asynchronous tasks to perform tasks asynchronously.

 ## pom.xml